fabianmartins/serverless-streaming-demo/README.md

 ### Closing the lab
 - Run `cdk destroy`.
 If some elements are not deleted (because they were changed by hand), delete them via console.
+    - Particularly, if you have changed/updated the Lambda-Kinesis integration by hand, it can remain orphan in your account.
+To check that, do this:
+        - Run `aws lambda list-event-source-mappings` to get the list of source mappings.
+        - If you find any involving TradingStream and StoreOrders, get its uuid.
+        - Run `aws lambda delete-event-source-mapping --uuid <the uuid you got>` to delete it.

 ### Extras